xray-imaging/2bm-docs/docs/source/ops/item_070.rst

 .. warning::

-  The final two file name roots are incorrectly labeled as “S39-AHU403” and “S01-AHU401.”
-In reality, AHU401 in Sector 39 was turned off first, followed by AHU403 in Sector 01 at the end of the day.
-For this last measurement, two air handlers (Sectors 1 and 39), which are of different designs, will be turned off simultaneously.
+  For the last measurement, two air handlers (Sectors 1 and 39), which are of different designs, were turned off simultaneously.
-  The MCR will flip only the S39 PV.
-Please treat this test the same as the others.
+  The root file name for this last measurement is S39-AHU403.
+Please ignore the AH status for these two measurement.